 The third option is accessed from somewhere to your right as you face the canyon.
 (I tried out both the first and second options but only viewed this third one from the aforementioned wide ledge.)
 Although I'm not sure of the exact approach to it from above, that part can't be too tricky to figure out.
 This view is from its western end after I reached the wide ledge by a different option, harder but less exposed.
 It is merely a walk across this ledge, but the exposure is intense and the ledge is narrow.
 One slip means a fast and probably fatal trip to the floor of Buckskin Gulch.

-At last, the final pitch awaits, whether you used Option 1 from the start or used 2 or 3 and then headed over.
+At last, the final part awaits, whether you used Option 1 from the start or used 2 or 3 and then headed over.
 As mentioned before, it is the remainder of the crack/ledge system against the sheer red wall.
 It is also quite sandy, making the footing worse than you otherwise expect.
 Here is the pitch seen from the floor of Buckskin Gulch, and you can also see the upper portion:

 Downclimb the crack and ledges seen (exposed Class 4).
 My wife doesn't like exposure, so you can see (you might have to click and then enlarge) that I set up a 100' length of static rope for her to use as a handline.
 I found a nice, solid bolt to use as the anchor.
 However, there was nothing nearby to back it up.
 Just because the bolt was nice and solid when I was there doesn't mean it will be when you are.
 Remember to test all existing bolts and anchors as thoroughly as possible!